Pryzmm/Split-Self/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Client Logs**
-Add your latest log file here via https://mclo.gs/
+Add your latest log file here via https://mclo.gs/ or by uploading here.

 **Additional context**
 Add any other context about the problem here.